dontbeaneep/I2P-Qubes-Templates/README.md

 # I2P-Qubes-Templates
 All-in-one scripts for easily installing I2P with a dedicated browser for Qubes templates.
 Also includes the creation of some config files that would generate every time you build a new I2P template, hopefully avoiding having to configure each parameter manually with each new VM.
-Scripts are customizable to your needs.

 ## Installing
 #### clone the scripts in an appvm and make them executable